The Observations

-Plot introduction
+Summary

 The Observations is set in Scotland in 1863 and narrated by the lively, sharp Bessy Buckley, who leaves her murky past in Glasgow and stumbles into a job as a maid at Castle Haivers, a large house outside Edinburgh.

 Arabella, her mistress, encourages Bessy to write her thoughts and experiences in a journal.
 She also subjects Bessy to odd experiments, but Bessy goes along with them because she is flattered by the attention and quickly grows attached to her mistress.

-Things change when Bessy snoops in Arabella's locked desk and discovers the book Arabella has been writing, The Observations, a study of the "habits and nature of the Domestic Class."
+Things change when Bessy snoops into Arabella's locked desk and discovers the book Arabella has been writing, The Observations, a study of the "habits and nature of the Domestic Class."

-Bessy is incensed to read criticisms of herself in the account, and also learns of Arabella's affection for one of her predecessors, a girl who died under mysterious circumstances.
+Bessy is incensed to read criticisms of herself in the account and also learns of Arabella's affection for one of her predecessors, a girl who died under mysterious circumstances.

-Bessy concocts a revenge that ends up having consequences far more lasting than she ever envisioned …
+Bessy concocts an act of revenge that ends up having consequences far more lasting than she ever envisioned …